DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/DEVELOPMENT_MAINTENANCE.md

 # Testing new Istio ControlPlane version

-## Cluster setup

-⚠️ Always make sure your local bigbang repo is current before deploying.

 Generally the controlplane update should be tested alongside the new operator version.
 Follow the steps below for testing both.
 You should perform these steps on both a clean install and an upgrade from BB master.

-This assumes you have already:
+## Cluster setup

+⚠️ Always make sure your local bigbang repo is current before deploying.

-1. Exported your Ironbank/Harbor credentials (this can be done in your `~/.bashrc` or `~/.zshrc` file if desired).
+1. Export your Ironbank/Harbor credentials (this can be done in your `~/.bashrc` or `~/.zshrc` file if desired).
 These specific variables are expected by the `k3d-dev.sh` script when deploying metallb, and are referenced in other commands for consistency:
     ```
     export REGISTRY_USERNAME='<your_username>'
     export REGISTRY_PASSWORD='<your_password>'
     ```
-1. Exported the path to your local bigbang repo (without a trailing `/`):
+1. Export the path to your local bigbang repo (without a trailing `/`):

   	⚠️ Note that wrapping your file path in quotes when exporting will break expansion of `~`.
     ```